spcourse/python/en/loops/index.md

 We have already mentioned that you can decide on the name of the variable.
 And as you see, in the above example we have changed the name of our variable `x` to `number`.

-**Exercise:** Try to adapt the example above in such a way that at the end of the loop, the program rints to the screen how many numbers were exactly divisible by 3.
+**Exercise:** Try to adapt the example above in such a way that at the end of the loop, the program prints to the screen how many numbers were exactly divisible by 3.
 To do this you will have to define a so-called 'counter', a variable that is set to zero at the start of the program and that is incremented by 1 every time you encounter a number that is exactly divisible by 3.
 Also take some time to format the output to the screen and have your program print:

     From the numbers 1 to 20 there are ... numbers that are exactly divisible by 3.